Home | Browse Topics | Criminal & traffic law | The criminal courts | Case reviews

 A case review may or may not involve a hearing before a judge.
 The court registrar decides based on what’s laid out in the Case Management Memorandum whether a hearing before a judge is necessary.
 Often it won’t be necessary.

-If the registrar decides a case review hearing before a judge isn’t necessary, you must appear in front of the registrar on the case review date.
-The registrar will put off (“adjourn”) the case until the trial date if it’s a judge-alone trial or until the jury trial “callover” if it’s a jury trial.
-“Callover” is a pre-trial appearance before a judge to deal with any issues and make sure the case is ready to go to trial.
+Usually, the registrar will put off (“adjourn”) the case until the trial date (if it’s a judge-alone trial) or until the jury trial “callover” (if it’s a jury trial).
+A “callover” is a pre-trial appearance before a judge to deal with any issues and make sure the case is ready to go to trial.
+Sometimes, judge-alone trial matters also go to a pre-trial “callover”.

 Case review before a judge

-If there is a case review hearing before a judge, the judge will have read the Case Management Memorandum and may assess the strengths and weaknesses of the case, and whether there is room for negotiation between you and the prosecutor.
+If there is a case review hearing before a judge, the judge will have read any Case Management Memorandum and Memorandum of Proof, and and may assess the strengths and weaknesses of the case and whether there is room for negotiation between you and the prosecutor.
 For example:

 • the prosecutor may agree that the charges are too serious for what you actually did